 Assets costing less than Rs.5000/- are fully depreciated in the period of purchase.

-PPE is derecognised on disposal or when no future economic benefits are
+PPE is derecognised on disposal or when no future economic benefits are expected

-disposal in the Statement of profit and loss in the year the asset is derecognised.
+Statement of profit and loss in the year the asset is derecognised.

-3.5 Intangible Assets :
+3.5 Intangible assets :

 Intangible assets comprises of computer software which is amortized over the